retsyx/amity/README.md

 ## Caveats

+!!!
+Using Amity may destroy your expensive HDMI equipment.
+Proceed at your own risk !!!

+Amity requires splicing into the HDMI-CEC connection between the TV and the receiver.
+Right now, this requires carefully stripping, and cutting the correct wires in an HDMI cable so they can be wired in to Raspberry Pi GPIO pins.
+HDMI-CEC specifies the use of a 27K ohms pullup resistors for the CEC wires.
+The GPIO pins used by Amity have fixed 1.8K ohms resistors and are configured, in software, to enable the internal Raspberry Pi ~60K ohms pullup resistors.
+This is wildly out of spec. for HDMI-CEC but has worked well so far.
+It is possible to build the correct circuit, and to use different GPIO pins (without the builtin 1.8K ohms pullups).

+!!!
+Using Amity may destroy your expensive HDMI equipment.
+Proceed at your own risk !!!

 HDMI-CEC is a terrible control protocol.
 Different equipment manufacturers implement it in often incompatible ways.
 Some HDMI devices don't support HDMI-CEC at all.
 HDMI-CEC devices often behave unpredictably, and it can be an endless source of headaches.
 Using it for anything is a very bad idea.

 Testing of Amity has been limited to the equipment I have.
 It works for me.
 It may very well not work for you.
 There may be ways to fix issues you encounter, and there may not.
 HDMI-CEC is arbitrary, and capricious.
 Amity is known to work (with my equipment, anyway) with a traditional setup centered around a receiver.
 In my case, I have an LG TV connected to a Denon receiver output.
 I have an Apple TV, a PlayStation, and a Nintendo Switch (that has minimal HDMI-CEC functionality) connected to the receiver's inputs.
 When I want to change what I'm watching, I change inputs on the receiver.

-Amity does not support eArc at the moment.
+Amity does not support HDMI ARC/eARC at the moment.

-Amity does not work with the Raspberry Pi's HDMI connectors.
-Amity works by pretending to be a TV to the receiver, and all the devices connected to it, and by tricking the TV into thinking there is only one device attached to it.
-This is done by splicing into the HDMI-CEC bus between the receiver, and the TV.
-Splicing requires either stripping an existing HDMI cable, carefully pulling out the CEC, and Ground wires without disturbing the other wires in the cable, and connecting them to Raspberry Pi GPIO pins or using a HDMI-CEC breakout board that preserves, and passes through the HDMI A/V signals without noticeably degrading them.

 With this in mind, if you are ready to take on HDMI-CEC, you are ready to try Amity.

 ## Prerequisites

-* A Raspberry Pi 3 Model B+, or Pi Zero W, or newer with an appropriate power supply.
+* A Raspberry Pi 3 Model B+, or Pi Zero 2 W, or newer with an appropriate power supply, that can run 64-bit Linux.
 Network connectivity is required for initial setup but not when controlling your home theater.
-* An unpaired Siri Remote.
+* A remote control.
+An unpaired Siri Remote.
 Preferably, a Gen 2 or Gen 3 remote (aluminum case with a power button in the top right corner), but a Gen 1 remote (black top) can also work.
+Or an Amazon Fire, Roku remote, or common third party RF remotes that behave like keyboards.
+IR remotes are not supported.
 * An HDMI-CEC splice (either a stripped, spliced cable, or a dedicated board and an extra HDMI cable)

 ## Setup

+### HDMI Splice

+Amity does not work with the Raspberry Pi's HDMI connectors.
+Amity works by pretending to be a TV to the receiver, and all the devices connected to it, and by tricking the TV into thinking there is only one device attached to it.
+This is done by splicing into the HDMI-CEC bus between the receiver, and the TV.
+Splicing requires either stripping an existing HDMI cable, carefully pulling out the CEC, and ground wires without disturbing the other wires in the cable, and connecting them to Raspberry Pi GPIO pins or using a HDMI-CEC breakout board that preserves, and passes through the HDMI A/V signals without noticeably degrading them.

+If stripping an HDMI cable, cut the CEC wire to create two ends that connect to the Raspberry Pi.
+DO NOT cut the ground wire - connect a wire from the Raspberry Pi ground to the intact ground wire.

+Whether with a cable or a breakout board, connect the two CEC wires (one connected to the TV, and the other connected to the receiver) to GPIO pins 3 and 4 on the Raspberry Pi (order doesn't matter).
+Connect the HDMI splice ground to ground on the Raspberry Pi.
+These are pins 5, 7, and 9 on the Raspberry Pi [pinout](https://pinout.xyz).

 ### Initial Installation

 Amity setup, and configuration is done entirely in the command terminal, and requires some familiarity with the terminal.

 It is assumed that this will be a dedicated device for home theater control.
-It may be possible to run Amity with other services on the same RPi but it is strongly discouraged.
+It may be possible to run Amity with other services on the same RPi but it is strongly discouraged, and is not supported.

 1. Image Raspberry Pi **without** Desktop on a MicroSD card.
 The best tool for this is [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Desktop **MUST NOT** be installed.
 2. Insert the MicroSD into the Rpi, power it on, and login via SSH, or hook up a keyboard and mouse, and use the console (unless configured, the default user created by Raspberry Pi Imager is `pi`.
 All examples will assume the user is `pi`)